'On Your Own' - Fitness Etiquette

 - Shoes-Off areas – No shoes please when using our soft-mat surfaces that include Open Stretch, Gymnastics and Kickboxing training areas.

 - Strength Areas – Please be mindful of the space required for your lifts, such as barbell training.
 We ask that you use the dedicated spaces for lifts such as Deadlift, Squat or weightlifting in the Racks or on Platform.
+Please do not drop the weights, lower them with control.

 - Platforms – We encourage all our clients to engage in weightlifting progressions.
 It’s a great way to train!
 However, there is a specific series of safety concerns and practices that must be followed.
 Please ask our Personal Training staff about the important guidelines for training on Platforms.